zusquang/aws-easy-dynamodb/README.md

 ```

 ## Changelog
+### 0.0.2 - July 25 - 2015
+Features:

+ - PutItem, GetItem, UpdateItem and DeleteItem no longer require AttributeValues to be specified for their keys parameters.
+They now get marshalled to the correct format automatically.

+Bug fixes:

+ - Rename `listTable` to `listTables` and call correct underlying function
+ - waitFor now calls correct underlying function
+ - Fix context binding when calling underlying SDK to prevent "undefined is not a function" errors

 ### 0.0.1 - July 24, 2015
 Initial release.

+Features:

-All DynamoDB functionality from the AWS SDK can be used with callbacks or with promises.
+ - All DynamoDB functionality from the AWS SDK can be used with callbacks or with promises.